The brother-in-law connection of Simon Barrow and Isaac Levi - how did this link come about?

 4. Rebecca Barrow's will lists Mrs Levi widow of Abraham Isaac Levi of Amsterdam, which means that Abraham son of Isaac her uncle thus died probably in Amsterdam and certainly before 1829.
 She also nominates Isaac Levi as an executor but this was no doubt the Isaac Levi who married Esther Barrow Montefiore.

 5. Our work on the ancestry of Judith Joseph Levi suggests that Joseph was Jacob's brother and as was the custom stepped into his brother's shoes when he died.
 In Barbados (ref 61) is a burial record for 31 Aug 1804 for an Isaac Levi (aged 14) son of Moses and a Moses Levi appears in the will of Sarah Barrow (discussed in note 2 above) with a list of children whose names do not include Isaac so perhaps this Moses Levi was a sibling of Abraham, Jacob and Joseph.
-We are not certain of his relationship, but Moses may have been a son of a further marriage of Isaac Levi, but went to London from Barbados after 1804.
 The Cohen link was provided by ref 157.

 http://www.dutchjewry.org/P.I.G./image/01289601.jpg http://www.dutchjewry.org/phpr/amsterdam/port_isr_gem_marriages/amsterdam_port_isr_gem_marriages_view.php?editid1=3088